AnasJavaidDevops/CustomizedEmailAlertsTFSPlugin/CustomizedEmailAlertsTFSPlugin.md

 # CustomizedEmailAlertsTFSPlugin
 /* In this post I will show you how to send Customized Email Alerts using TFS API.
 This will be done by creating a subscription to #WorkItemChanged event.
 Our code uses class represents an event handler that is subscribed to TFS event notifications.
+We will create an HTML file which will be read and sent as email body, also we can send work item values in our HTML email template.

 Visual Studio Project:
 Visual Studio > new project > C# Class Library > Add reference Assemblies (TFS and CRM related)